 It’s the perfect feature wall for a minimalist room with white or cream walls, and wooden furnishings will add to the organic vibes of this wallpaper.
 If you want a neutral mural that doesn’t leave you cold, a peachy beige that almost mimics wet plaster is the way to go.

 Classic beige wall panels

-Wood panelling on walls was popular in the 16th and 17th centuries and was often used to restore country manor houses.
+Wood paneling on walls was popular in the 16th and 17th centuries and was often used to restore country manor houses.
 Because of the noble history behind this design trend, wood panels are seen as grand or regal features in properties today.
-A bit of simple panelling can instantly elevate your design scheme.
+A bit of simple paneling can instantly elevate your design scheme.

 But you don’t need to completely upgrade your walls to get this premium look.
 With wood panel effect wallpaper, you have a low-maintenance option that is affordable for multiple rooms.
 Opting for beige wood panels is a great way of adding warmth and elegance, giving you the gift of texture without moving away from your desire for clean minimalism.
 This style of wallpaper is both simple and chic – and a little bit extra.

 Nature + beige = seriously soothing for the soul.
 If you’re looking for a beige wallpaper that ticks all the boxes in the wellness arena, just add some reed grass and throw in a few Japanese cranes.